-1.4 Related safeguarding policies
+1.4 Related Safeguarding Policies

 - This policy is one of a series in the school integrated safeguarding portfolio and should be read and actioned in conjunction with the policies as listed below:

-- o Behaviour,
+- o Behaviour, including behaviour management and use of physical intervention

-- Staff/Pupil Code of conduct/Behaviour policy
+- Code of conduct/Behaviour policy

-- Searching, screening and confiscation

 - Online safety

 - Social media

 - Mobile and smart technology

 - Anti-bullying

 - o Data protection and information sharing

-- o Image use
+- Image use

-- o Relationship, Sex and Health Education (RSHE)
+- Relationship Sex and Health Education (RSE)

-- o Personal and intimate care
+- Personal and intimate care

-- Health and safety, including plans for school reopening
+- Health and safety

 - Attendance

-- o Risk assessments, such as school trips, use of technology, school re-opening
+- Risk assessments (e.g. school trips, use of technology, school re-opening)

-- o First aid and accidents
+- First aid and accidents

 - Managing allegations against staff

 - Staff behaviour policy/code of conduct, including Acceptable Use of Technology Policies (AUP)

 - Safer recruitment

 - Whistleblowing

-1.5 Policy compliance, monitoring and review
+1.5 Policy Compliance, Monitoring and Review

-- St Ethelbert's Catholic Primary School and Nursery will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
-The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures. - All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part One of KCSIE 2022 as appropriate.
-A copy can also be found on our school website. - Parents/carers can obtain a copy of the school Child Protection Policy and other related policies on request.
-Additionally, our policies can be viewed via the school website: www.stethelbertsschool.co.uk

-- The policy forms part of our school development plan and will be reviewed annually by the governing body and leadership who has responsibility for oversight of safeguarding and child protection systems. - The Designated Safeguarding Lead and Headteacher will ensure regular reporting on safeguarding activity and systems to the governing body.
-The governing body will not receive details of individual pupil situations or identifying features of families as part of their oversight responsibility.
+- Barton Court Grammar School will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
+The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures. - All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part One and/or Annex A of KCSIE 2022 as appropriate.
+Copies of all such documents can be found on the school website, sharepoint and in the staff room. - Parents/carers can obtain a copy of the school Child Protection Policy and other related policies on request.
+Additionally, our policies can be viewed via the school website: www.bartoncourt.org - The policy forms part of our school development plan and will be reviewed annually by the governing body who has responsibility for oversight of safeguarding and child protection systems. - The Designated Safeguarding Lead and headteacher will ensure regular reporting on safeguarding activity and systems to the governing body.
+The governing body will not receive details of individual learner situations or identifying features of families as part of their oversight responsibility.

-2. Key Responsibilities
+2 Key Responsibilities

-2.1 Governance and leadership
+2.1 Governance and Leadership